November 3, 4, 5 & 6, 2022 Mandeville & Slidell, LA

 Ashton Brooke Gill

-Ashton Brooke Gill is a 23-year old singer/songwriter from the small town of Livingston, Louisiana.
-Surrounded by music her entire life, Ashton grew up singing in her small country church beginning at a very young age.
-Her gospel roots have strongly influenced her life and her music.
-She loves country music, gospel music and the blues, but her repertoire is versatile.
+Ashton Brooke Gill is a singer/songwriter from the small town of Livingston, Louisiana.
+Surrounded by music her entire life, Ashton grew up singing gospel music in her small country church which has strongly influenced her life and her music.
+Ashton was on Season 17 of American Idol where she received a golden ticket to Hollywood.
+She has recently landed the role of Sara Toleson in the independent feature film titled The Author and was so excited to write the music for the film.

 Baton Rouge songwriter, performs regionally including songwriter festivals, house concerts, and listening rooms.
 Barry has become a strong advocate for songwriters and original music in south Louisiana.
 He started a Regional Chapter of the NSAI, co-host an annual songwriter retreat, and coordinates a weekly songwriter showcase featuring established and up and coming songwriters.